kuanlv/EE551-Python-Project/README.md

 ```
 and then give it a username and a password then restart the server.
 At this point you are all set!

-Log in to the admin area and post your first listing there!
+Log in to the admin area and post your first listing and realtor there!